-This is a prison epistle (see verses 1, 9, 13).
-Paul wrote it while in a Roman prison.
-It was sent to the city of Colossae, along with the letters to the church at Ephesus, to the church at Colossae, and a letter to the Laodiceans (Col. 4:16).
+It was sent to the city of Colossae, along with the letters to the church at Ephesus, and to the Laodiceans (Col. 4:16).

 Epaphras, the leader of the church in Colossae, came to Rome with doctrinal questions (Col. 1:8) for Paul.
 Paul answers them with these letters and sends Tychicus back to accompany the letters and the returning slave Onesimus.